 Kilgore’s love of napalm, including the smell that almost everyone else finds off-putting, is our first introduction to the sadistic side of this character.

-Kilgore is one of the only characters in the movie that loves war, engaging in murder without caring about the damage done to innocent civilians.
-Although the army ordered Willard to go kill Kurtz, it is more than happy to keep Kilgore in a position of command.
+Kilgore is one of the only characters in the movie who loves war, engaging in murder without caring about the damage done to innocent civilians.
+Although the army ordered Willard to kill Kurtz, it is more than happy to keep Kilgore in a position of command.

 Thank you for bringing this to my attention.
 You’re absolutely right.
 I’ll update the article, just after this comment! 🙂